albert12132/albertwu.org/notes/contents/vimrc.md

     set nocompatible

-This turns of Vi compatibility.
+This turns off Vi compatibility.
 This is especially important if you are using Vim on your class account.

 **Note**: the `"` (double-quote) character begins a comment in